Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 160 PRINT "IY=&H";HEX$(R(5))
 ```

-#### 3.6.14.
+#### 3.6.15.
 The CALL SYSTEM2 command

 Nextor 2.1.1 introduced a new `CALL SYSTEM2` command.
 This command works the same as `CALL SYSTEM`, but will always load MSXDOS2.SYS, even if a file named NEXTOR.SYS exists.
 This can be useful to get back some TPA space for applications, since MSXDOS2.SYS is smaller than NEXTOR.SYS.

-Note however that the new function calls introduced by Nextor won't work if NEXTOR.SYS isn't loaded, this implies that the Nextor-specific command line tools (e.g. `MAPDRV.COM`) won't work if the DOS environment is entered via `CALL SYSTEM2` command.
+Note however that the new function calls introduced by Nextor won't work if NEXTOR.SYS isn't loaded, this implies that the Nextor-specific command line tools (e.g. `MAPDRV.COM`) won't work if the DOS environment is entered via the `CALL SYSTEM2` command.

 ### 3.7.
 New BASIC error codes

 The following new BASIC error codes are defined to handle the possible errors of the new BASIC commands.
-These errors are available in MSX-DOS 1 mode as well for the commands that work in this environment.
-The numbers in parenthesis are the error codes.
+Errors 76 to 80 are available in MSX-DOS 1 mode as well for the commands that work in this environment (errors 81 to 83 don't exist in MSX-DOS 1 mode).
+The numbers in parentheses are the error codes.

 * Invalid device driver (76), thrown by the CALL MAPDRV command in any of these events:

-    * The specified slot number does not contain a Nextor device-based driver.
+    * The specified slot number does not contain a Nextor driver.

-    * No slot number is specified, but the drive is not currently mapped to a Nextor device-based driver.
+    * No slot number is specified, but the drive is not currently mapped to a Nextor driver.

-    * In MSX-DOS 1 mode, the drive was not originally mapped to a Nextor device-based driver, or was mapped to a different driver.
+    * In MSX-DOS 1 mode, the drive was not originally mapped to a Nextor driver, or was mapped to a different driver.

 * Invalid device number (77), thrown by the CALL MAPDRV command in any of these events: